Transcode HEVC Codecs with Winxvideo AI

 • System: Windows 11/10/8/7

-Media Player Codec Pack Plus is a free HEVC/H.265 codec pack that will work in Microsoft Windows Media Player as well as any other DirectShow compatible player.
-With the free HEVC codec downloaded on Windows 11/10, you can play videos in HEVC, H.265, 10bit x265, MP4, MKV, AVI, WebM, M4V, and more.
-HEVC videos in 4K and higher resolutions are supported.
-It supports GPU hardware acceleration from Nvidia, AMD, ATI, and Intel for smooth HEVC playback.
+Media Player Codec Pack Plus is a free HEVC/H.265 codec for Windows Media Player and other DirectShow players.
+It plays HEVC, H.265, 10-bit x265, MP4, MKV, AVI, WebM, M4V, and supports 4K+ videos with GPU acceleration from Nvidia, AMD, ATI, and Intel.

 4. DivX 10.8.10